maxkasy/home/_pages/6_commentary.md

 permalink: /commentary/
 ---

-**Value judgements and distributional conflict in the context of empirical policy research and artificial intelligence**
+**Value judgements and distributional conflicts in the context of empirical policy research and artificial intelligence**
   August 12, 2019
   [Draft for EfiP](/home/files/papers/efip_valuesanddata_kasy.pdf)